pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingCentral.md

     kubectl cp demo-pingcentral-6d4bb97c98-m7vwb:/opt/out/instance/conf/pingcentral.jwk ${HOME}/projects/test-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/pingcentral.jwk
     ```

-1. Check to see that the `pingcentral.jwk` file has been updated in your server-profile and push these changes to your repository.
+1. Check to see that the `pingcentral.jwk` file has been placed in your server-profile and push these changes to your repository.

     ```sh
     cd "${HOME}/projects/test-server-profiles"